 Don’t overdo it by having too much detail in the shadows, which makes for a surreal image; I prefer to make it look as though the eye would see it (learn how to Make HDR images from 2 exposures).

 Shooting a brilliant sunset is something we all do on holiday.
 Sometimes, though, they don’t quite turn out quite as we saw them.
 A great way to improve sunsets is to silhouette a distinctive subject, such as with the little chapel and cypress trees in our example.

 Remember to compose your subject with the right balance of dark areas, especially when it comes to the foreground.
 The tendency is to include too much, as our eyes see much more detail.
 To enhance the sunset, simply switch to cloudy white balance.
 If your camera allows custom colour temperature, you can increase the temperature to enhance the warm tones.

 Tip 71: Use a wide aperture to blur distracting backgrounds (find out How to remove background distractions in 3 steps).

 Tip 72: Use a telephoto zoom with a tele-extender to get in close.
-Zoom lenses also allow quick recomposing when animals are on
+Zoom lenses also allow quick recomposing when animals are on the move.

 Tip 73: Position yourself for a clean background, especially if photographing birds in flight.
 Study the bird’s flight pattern and wait until it flies into the uncluttered area.